-What FlexWage offers is access to earned, but unpaid wages that are paid to the employee without interest or a payback period.
+What FlexWage offers is access to earned but unpaid wages that are paid to the employee without interest or a payback period.
 Through its main service WageBank, employer payroll systems can be enabled to deliver these payday advances.
-Real time/Same Day ACH, Dombroski says, can be a game changer – giving FlexWage even more of an ability to fund a consumer’s bank account in “real-time, or nearly real-time.”
+Real-time/same Day ACH, Dombroski says, can be a game changer – giving FlexWage even more of an ability to fund a consumer’s bank account in “real-time, or nearly real-time.”

-Dombroski says that FlexWage customers map the profile of the typical payday borrower: a banked middle class consumer.
+Dombroski says that FlexWage customers map the profile of the typical payday borrower: a banked middle-class consumer.
 Dombroski says that about 30 percent of the workforce for the clients he works with – call centers, retailers, QSRs, to name but a few — take advantage of its solution as regular users, with regular defined as three or more payday loan advances a year.

 “We obviously have a very tactical, immediate solution to this short-term lending clearly for the small bridge need,” Dombroski said.

-So, if the need is there, the solution exists at a price point that’s comfortable for the borrower and it’s easy to get set up, why aren’t all employers doing this, Webster asked?
+So, if the need is there, the solution exists at a price point that’s comfortable for the borrower, and it’s easy to get set up.
+Why aren’t all employers doing this, Webster asked?
 Are there concerns about creating too much employee dependency on these “advances” and even changing the fundamental nature of the employer/employee relationship?

 ‘It’s really just the challenge of getting the employer to take action,” Dombroski noted.
-“We need to emphasize on how this improves employee productivity,” he said, noting that the solution is entirely customizable to the employer in terms of how they want to enable employees to interact with the option.
+“We need to emphasize how this improves employee productivity,” he said, noting that the solution is entirely customizable to the employer in terms of how they want to enable employees to interact with the option.

 He also pointed out that given the press on the magnitude of the problem, employers have a difficult time turning “a blind eye.”
-The more press and more data on the problem, Dombroksi said, the easier it is for them to recognize that their employees are candidates for these products.
+The more press and more data on the problem, Dombroski said, the easier it is for them to recognize that their employees are candidates for these products.

 “From our perspective, this is the only sustainable way to skin this cat and give a very low cost, low stress means for the employee to gracefully manage the small bumps.
 We’re not talking $2,000 bumps, these are the $200-$300 bumps that put this employee base into a tailspin because of the costs of managing it,” Dombroski said.